asnet-am/eduroam-imap-playbook/README.md

 ## Notes & Limitations

-### FreeRADIUS version

-Since Ubuntu 16.04 LTS still uses [FreeRADIUS 2.2.8](https://packages.ubuntu.com/xenial/amd64/freeradius), the **freeradius-eduroam** role installs a FreeRADIUS 3.0.x series package from an [Ubuntu PPA](https://launchpad.net/~freeradius/+archive/ubuntu/stable-3.0/).
-An archived 2.2.x series configuration is [available in a separate branch](https://github.com/safire-ac-za/eduroam-imap-playbook/tree/freeradius-2.x) but, since 2.2.x is end-of-life, no futher work will be done on the branch.

 ### EAP-TTLS/PAP

 Because FreeRADIUS has no access to a cleartext password when authenticating via PAM, only PAP can be used as an inner/phase two authentication method.
 This typically means you need to configure clients to use TTLS/PAP (PEAP/MSCHAPv2 will **not** work).
 This was not originally supported out-the-box by Windows, but Windows 10 now includes a TTLS supplicant.
 Likewise Android and wpasupplicant on Linux both support TTLS.